-For more information on the Help system, see the relevant man pages and the .
+For more information on the Help system, see the relevant man pages and the Common Desktop Environment: Help System Author's and Programmer's Guide.

 ToolTalk Messaging Service

 The Common Desktop Environment defines two standard ToolTalk protocols known as message sets.
 A message set contains a number of messages that can be exchanged between a sender and a handler process.
 These message are grouped together because they describe related requests and notices.
 The sender and recipient can be within the same process or on different hosts.
 Message sets have associated utility functions that enable you to concentrate on the semantics of the protocol without getting too involved in low-level details.
 Some message set functions enable you to easily defer to default behavior.